Unleash/unleash/website/docs/advanced/feature-toggle-variants.md

 ### Variant stickiness

-Do you want to facilitate more advanced experimentations?
-Do you want to use Unleash to handle your A/B experiments?
-Say hello to feature toggle variants!

-You can now extend feature toggles with multiple variants.
-This feature enables you to extend a feature toggle to divide your traffic among a set of variants.
+Variant stickiness is calculated on the received user and context, as described in [the stickiness chapter](stickiness).
+This ensures that the same user will consistently see the same variant barring overrides and weight changes.
+If no context data is provided, the traffic will be spread randomly for each request.

 ## How do I configure variants

+In the Unleash UI, you can configure variants by navigating to the feature view, and then choosing the 'Variants' tab.

 ![toggle_variants](/img/variants.png 'Feature Toggle Variants')

-## How does it work? {#how-does-it-work}

-Unleash will first use activation strategies to decide whether a feature toggle is considered enabled or disabled for the current user.

-If the toggle is considered **enabled**, the Unleash client will select the correct variant for the request.
-Unleash clients will use values from the Unleash context to make the allocation predictable. `UserId` is the preferred value, then `sessionId` and `remoteAdr`.
-If no context data is provided, the traffic will be spread randomly for each request.

-If the toggle is considered **disabled** you will get the built-in `disabled` variant.

-A json representation of the empty variant will be the following:
+## The `disabled` variant

+When a toggle has no variants or when a toggle is disabled for a user, Unleash will return it with variant data that looks like this:

 ```json
 {